law911012eqw/battleship/README.md

 ### Issues to fix
 **Minor**:
-* Prevent the first player from attacking the other board after restarting
-* Restart button is breaking the game functionality
+* The irremovable event listener breaks the game.
+Causes: There's no clean up functionality after restarting the game through clicking the restart button.

 ### TODOS
 4/4/20
 - [X] Implement PvP toggle visibility functionality so players cannot see each other's ships
 - [X] Created randomzie ships functionality as the main feature to place ships
-- [ ] Design outcome in a list format during the game
+- [X] Design outcome in a list format during the game
 - [ ] Create secondary difficulty mainly to polish AI move ruleset
+- [ ] The clean up function for player is not accessible after clicking the restart button.

 ## Available Scripts